Who We Are

-Paula Bock leads Mobilizing Myanmar's strategy and communications, advises on programmatic innovation and serves as project photographer.
+Paula Bock leads strategy, communications, and resource development for Mobilizing Myanmar, advises on programmatic innovation and serves as project photographer.

 She has been involved with marginalized communities in Southeast Asia since 1996 as a Seattle Times journalist, Mae Tao Clinic volunteer, Partners Asia staff, and co-author of Mobilizing Myanmar: A Smartphone Revolution Connects the Poor with Economic Opportunity.

 For 30 years, Paula has engaged audiences through journalism, nonprofits, museum exhibits and corporate partnerships--highlighting innovative solutions to inequities and earning 50 journalism awards and three nominations for the Pulitzer Prize.
 As senior writer for The Seattle Times Sunday magazine, Paula wrote more than 200 cover stories on global health, women, poverty, education and the arts.
 She's published in top-tier media including Newsweek, TIME, and the Los Angeles Times and served in senior editorial roles at Pacific Science Center and PATH.